-26The estimated effect using all non-conforming mortgages is likely biased towards 0 as not all non-conforming mortgages would be treated by the change in CLL.
+31The estimated effect using all non-conforming mortgages is likely biased towards 0 as not all non-conforming mortgages would be treated by the change in CLL.
 All results are similar if we instead use log yields (and not changes of log yields) as the regressand and include zip code fixed effects as regressors.
 These are available from the author upon request.

-In this paper, we have shown that changes in OCC lead to changes in the dispersion of yields and returns across areas.
-The degree to which different owners with perhaps lower discount rates are willing to enter areas with higher yields can be another driver of dispersion (or convergence) in yields and returns.
-Some high yield areas may see low cost of credit households move in, "gentrifying" the area (e.g. Guerrieri et al. (2013)).
-Small landlords "searching for yield" may enter when and where yields are high too (e.g. Garriga et al. (2022)).
+(2022)).
 Or landlords' technology for operating single-family rentals may improves (e.g. "prop tech" landlords) so that they find it sufficiently profitable to purchase more housing in high yield areas, driving prices up and yields down.
-To the extent that these factors may partly explain the slight convergence in yield spreads in the latter half of the 2010s seen in Figure 5 remains an interesting avenue of future research.
+To the extent that these factors may partly explain the slight convergence in yield spreads in the latter half of the 2010s seen in Figure 3 remains an interesting avenue of future research.